ome/omero-guide-python/docs/gettingstarted.rst

 In this section, we go through the steps required to analyze the data.
 The script used in this document is :download:`simple_frap.py <../scripts/simple_frap.py>`.

-It is also available as 'SimpleFRAP' Jupyter notebook in the notebooks section.
+It is also available as the 'SimpleFRAP' Jupyter notebook in the notebooks section.

 Modules and methods which need to be imported: